light-and-ray/bunker3d-to-gzdoom/readme.md

 ## Bunker3D to GZDoom

-The goal of this project is to port maps and all the resources from an old 2005-2008 j2me mobile FPS game trilogy: Bunker3D, Laboratory3D and Castle3D by Netsoftware on [GZDoom](https://github.com/ZDoom/gzdoom) engine.
-The planned to serve as a base for a further enhanced port
+The goal of this project is to port all the maps and resources from an old 2005-2008 j2me mobile FPS game trilogy: Bunker3D, Laboratory3D and Castle3D by Netsoftware on [GZDoom](https://github.com/ZDoom/gzdoom) engine.
+The project is planned to serve as a base for a further enhanced port

 What does this project do?
 1. Run the java code extracted from the games, modified only to load and export data